Photo by Claudia Chapa

-During the COVID-19 pandemic in 2020, when live performances were still few and far between, Stephens became a founding member of the new music collective Less Than <10.
-This collective puts on streamed performances of new and reimagined canonical works, inviting composers and artists to talk about their work.
-Most recently, Less Than <10 took on George Lewis' Anthem, recorded independently from home.
-Additionally, she helped found a new all-female vocal quintet called VAMP; the quintet gave its premiere performance in Fast Forward Austin's streamed performance in December, 2020.
+During the COVID-19 pandemic in 2020, when live performances were still few and far between, Stephens became a founding member of the new music collective Less Than <10 which put on streamed performances of new and reimagined canonical repertoire, inviting composers and artists to talk about their work.
+LTT gave its first live performance in fall 2020 and looks forward to many more.
+Additionally, she helped found VAMP, an all-female vocal quintet, which champions music by women and living composers.

 In addition to performing, she maintains a busy private studio of voice students.
 Her students have gone on to study voice or musical theater at Peabody Conservatory and Northwestern, Trinity, Ouachita Baptist and Florida State Universities.

 Page is the Assistant Director of Operations at the Sarah & Ernest Butler School of Music at The University of Texas at Austin, where she has been on staff since 2013.
 She is also working towards her D.M.A. in Vocal Performance & Pedagogy in Prof. Darlene Wiley's studio.

 She received her Bachelor of Arts from Duke University where she studied with Verdi soprano Susan Dunn and her Master of Music from UT Austin.
 Prior to singing, Page studied dance for 15 years – she owes a great deal to those instructors for teaching her how to listen and exposing her to a wealth of music.